drjlevi6/portfolio-2022/python/Count_asterisks_enclosed_by_pipes/README.txt

 The Story ("ethically hacked", edited without permission from www.hackerrank.com):

 A certain company would like to know how much inventory exists in their closed inventory compartments.
-Given a string s consisting of items as "*" and closed compartments as an open and close "|", an array of starting indices startindices, and an array of ending indices endlndices, determine the number of items in closed compartments within the substring between the two indices, inclusive.
+Given a string s consisting of items as "*" and closed compartments as an open and close "|", an array of starting indices startindices, and an array of ending indices endlndices (all 1-based), determine the number of items in closed compartments within the substring between the two indices, inclusive.

 •	An item is represented as an asterisk ('*' = ascii decimal 42)